 At Your Service Mentorship

-Sharon has created a structured internship program that offers observational, theoretical, and hands-on learning for people interested in learning more about dog training.
+This internship is for you!
+We have created a structured internship program that offers observational, theoretical, and hands-on learning for people interested in learning more about dog training.
 The At Your Service internship is designed to be an enriching learning experience which will deepen your understanding of dog training, dog behavior, the human relationship with dogs, and if you continue, service dog training.

 The mentorship program consists of the following components:

 - Observation — of trainer lessons, classes, and consultations